hummingbot/hummingbot-site/docs/scripts/candles-feed.md

 This code example shows how to initialize multiple candles for different trading pairs, intervals, and connectors.
 The `CandlesFactory` class is used again to create multiple instances of candles, which can be started and stopped using the `start` and `stop` methods.
 By storing the candles in a dictionary, it's possible to create strategies combining indicators of different sources.
 The [advanced_directional_strategy_example](https://github.com/hummingbot/hummingbot/blob/master/scripts/advanced_directional_strategy_example.py) script in the codebase demonstrates how to do this.

-!!! tip
+### Downloading historical data

 You can also use Hummingbot to download historical candles.
-To do so, you can check the `download_candles` example that shows how to collect all the candles selected and store them in a CSV inside the data folder.
+To do so, check out the `download_candles` (link TBC) example that shows how to collect all the candles selected and store them in a CSV inside the data folder.